Skip to main content

 • Discuss internet safety with your children, and prevent them from sharing information online without your permission.

-• Keep all of your devices updated with the latest security patches and software.
+• Keep all of your devices updated with the latest browser, operating system and antivirus software.

 • Secure your devices and home Wi-Fi network with a unique password of at least eight characters.

-• Enable biometrics such as fingerprint sign-on, retina/facial recognition where available.
+• Enable biometrics such as fingerprint sign-on, and retina or facial recognition where available.

 • Create a strong password for each of your accounts, and never reuse the same password on multiple websites.

-• Make sure your phone number and email address are up to date on your financial accounts.
+• Make sure your phone number and email address are up to date on your financial accounts so you can be contacted if anything looks suspicious.

 Together, we have the power to fight fraud